Trese Judd Art

 18. Neoclassism

-Neoclassicism is an artistic movement that emerged in the 18th century, which drew inspiration from classical models of ancient Greece and Rome.
-The art style aimed to revive the classical aesthetics, ideals and forms through a more rational approach to art, breaking away from the frivolous and extravagant Baroque and Rococo movements.
+Neoclassicism is an artistic movement that emerged in the 18th century.
+This movement is an example of one of the several art styles that drew inspiration from classical models of ancient Greece and Rome.
+The movement aimed to revive the classical aesthetics, ideals and forms through a more rational approach to art.
+This meant breaking away from the frivolous and extravagant Baroque and Rococo movements.
 Neoclassical artworks are characterized by their clean lines, symmetry, and simplicity.
-Prominent artists who have used this style include Jacques-Louis David, who is known for his grand, historical paintings, and Jean-Auguste-Dominique Ingres, who painted classical portraits and mythological scenes.
-Another notable neoclassical artist is Antonio Canova, a sculptor who created graceful and idealized marble statues inspired by ancient Greek and Roman art.

 19. Photorealism

 Photorealism is an art style that emerged in the late 1960s in America.
 It is characterized by an almost photographic representational technique in which the subject matter is depicted with extreme precision and detail.
 The goal of this style is to create a work that looks like a photograph at first glance.
 Photorealism artists often work from photographs as their primary source material, and they use a variety of techniques to reproduce the image as closely as possible.
-Famous artists who have used this style include Chuck Close, Richard Estes, and Ralph Goings, among others.
-Their works often depict urban landscapes, still life compositions, and portraits in a way that captures the detail and clarity of a photograph.

 20. Pop Art

-Pop Art is a modern art movement that emerged in the 1950s and 1960s.
-It is characterized by the use of popular culture and mass media references in art, such as comic books, advertising images, and celebrities.
-Pop artists seek to challenge traditional notions of art, elevating everyday objects and images to the realm of high art.
-Some of the most famous Pop artists include Andy Warhol, Roy Lichtenstein, and Claes Oldenburg.
-Warhol is especially well-known for his colorful prints of iconic celebrities, such as Marilyn Monroe and Elvis Presley, as well as his Campbell’s Soup Cans series.
+Some of the most famous Pop Artists include Andy Warhol, Roy Lichtenstein, and Claes Oldenburg.
+Warhol is especially well-known for his colorful prints of iconic celebrities, such as Marilyn Monroe and Elvis Presley.
+Not to mention, his infamous Campbell’s Soup Cans series.
 Lichtenstein is famous for his comic book-inspired paintings, such as Whaam! and Drowning Girl.
 Oldenburg is known for his large-scale sculptures of everyday objects, such as a giant spoon and cherry.

 21. Post-Impressionism